dexie/dexie-website/docs/Tutorial/Understanding-the-basics.md

 ### Modify Schema

-And when you need to modify the schema, you keep current schema but just add a new version instead.
+When you need to modify the schema of existing tables, you keep current schema but just add a new version instead.

 ```javascript
 db.version(1).stores({